oper-, opus

 Any surgical procedure in which a cautery is used to perform all or part of the operation.

-1. Too far advanced for effective surgery.
-A description of a medical condition that has advanced to a stage at which surgical intervention would serve no useful purpose.
+1. Too far advanced for effective surgery: An inoperable medical condition is one that has advanced to a stage at which surgical intervention would serve no useful purpose.

 inoperative